Sensitive Data & Protection Against Ransomware In Small Business

 Basic Computer Security

 Limit access.
 All computers in your office should run on a standard user profile, separate from the default admin profile.
 This limits functions such as unknowingly installing software, including malware and ransomware on your computers.

-Consider assigning an administrator password for all stations, which is only given to your IT employee or IT providers who can safely install new software for you as needed.
+Consider assigning an administrator password for all stations, which is only given to your IT employee or outsourced IT services company who can safely install new software for you as needed.
 This limits risk of infection by clicking bad links in phishing emails attempting to install malware on your computers.

 Never download software from unknown sites.